DIAGNijmegen/website-content/README.md

 ## Updating the content

-Please see the [documentation](https://github.com/DIAGNijmegen/website-content/tree/master/docs) for guides on updating the websites.
+Please see the [documentation](https://github.com/DIAGNijmegen/website-content/tree/master/docs) for guides on updating the sites.

 ## Building the website locally